edgexfoundry-holding/device-gps/README.md

 2. Plug your USB GSP device into your machine and check under `/dev/` which USB port corresponds to your device.
 For the sake of this tutorial, we will assume the GPS device is plugged into `/dev/ttyUSB0`.

-3. The BU-353-S4 Device requires a 4800 baudrate.
+3. The BU-353-S4 Device requires a 4800 baud-rate.
 We need to assign that baud rate to the device.

 ```
 $ stty 4800 > /dev/ttyUSB0
 ```

 4. The default device service behavior is to read from the mock data file.
 This needs to be changed.
-Edit line 91 in `driver/gpsdevice.go`, changing `gps_output_test.txt` to `/dev/ttyUSB0`.
+Edit line 62 in `driver/gpsdevice.go`, changing `gps_output_test.txt` to `/dev/ttyUSB0`.

 5. Build the service.
 From the top level directory of the gps device service: